Your fair lending analytics can be shaped by context

 Data analytics is a launching pad to help identify fair lending risk

-• Uncovering risk within your organization
+• Uncovering risk within the organization

-• Benchmarking against peer institutions
+• Benchmarking against peer organizations

 As powerful as data analytics can be, the human element is critical